What is eMAR in Healthcare: Definition and Core Functions

 Read more: What is EMR: Applications of EMR in Healthcare Services

-4. What are the Benefits of eMAR?
+4. What Are the Benefits of eMAR?

 4.1.
 Reduced Medication Errors

 4.2.
-Enhanced Compliance and Documentation
+Improved Compliance and Documentation

 4.3.
-Improved Efficiency and Workflow
+Increased Efficiency and Productivity

 4.4.
 Better Patient Safety and Outcomes